-This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids and corrosives.
+This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids.
 Do not attempt to pump volatile, corrosive, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.

-Pump operating condition points must be within the continuous performance range shown on the Performance Curve in Section E.
+Pump speed and operating conditions must be within the performance range shown on page E-1.

-STARTING AND OPERATION
+STARTING